Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

 4.2.1 Implementation of a GEMM kernel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section extends the previously implemented kernels to a more general GEMM kernel.
-It should be able to compute C+=AB for arbitrary A, B and C matrices.
+It should be able to compute C+=AB for arbitrary A, B and C matrices in the range of 1≤M≤1024, 1≤N≤1024, and 1≤K≤2048.

 At first, we had to decide on how to block the matrices.
 In the M dimension, we decided to use a block size of 8 and in the N dimension we decided to use a block size of 4.
 The larger we keep the block size, the more efficiently we can use loads, stores and FMLA instructions.
 However, the issue with large block sizes is that we need to write a lot of specialized kernels for all M and N dimensions smaller or equal to the block size.
 If the input parameters are not multiples of the block size, we need to write additional code to handle the remaining elements.